Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

 How they work
 -------------

+..
+Explain what event based is.
+The documents are not just for people who are
+    already familiar with the term event based.

 Extensions are event based.
-Functions from the extension are called based on external events.
+This means you don't have some ``loop`` in your program that never ends and does all the logic for you.
+When a system is event based, you implement some functions and those are called on a certain event.

 Extension core hooks
 --------------------